Boven-Digoel concentration camp: Van Starkenborgh era (1936–42)

 In 1936, the camp doctor L. J. A. Schoonheyt published a book about his experiences there in which he claimed conditions in the camp were ideal and even pleasant; copies of the book made their way back to camp internees who were enraged by his whitewashing.

 A gold mining company set up in Tanah Merah in 1937, which led to the construction of an airfield and much higher traffic of foreign ships.

 In the late 1930s, the Dutch continued to use Digoel as a way to threaten dissidents in the Indies.
 Their presence there was also maintained as a Dutch presence in face of Japanese expansionism.
 In 1938 the Governor General proposed that twelve more communists be exiled there, including members of Pari, members the Illegal PKI set up by Musso, and PKI members who had been in clandestine communication with communists in the Netherlands.
 These people who were nominated for exile were kept in "pretrial detention" for some time.
 Among the communists exiled in 1938 were Djokosoedjono and Achmad Soemadi.

 The gold mining company folded in 1939 and dismantled its infrastructure.
 In May 1940, the Dutch colonial ministry decided to stop referring to Boven-Digoel as a concentration camp, seeing how the Nazi use of such camps was making it politically unpopular; they sent a memo to all departments to cease using that term.
 Following the German invasion of the Netherlands, there was speculation that members of the Dutch fascist party Nationaal-Socialistische Beweging would be interned at Boven Digoel.
 In the end, they were deported to Jodensavanne internment camp in Surinam instead.
 Among these were Captain Becking, the founder of the camp, and Dr. Schoonheyt, both of whom had joined the NSB in the late 1930s.
-But Indonesians continued to be exiled to Digoel until the final weeks of Dutch rule; the last one seems to have been a Chinese-Indonesian clerk from Sumatra who had been active in an anti-Japanaese and pro-communist group.
+But Indonesians continued to be exiled to Digoel until the final weeks of Dutch rule; the last one seems to have been a Chinese-Indonesian clerk from Sumatra who had been active in an anti-Japanese and pro-communist group.